pantoniou/yamldt/README.md

 Note that device-compatible is a binding that all devices defined with the DT schema will inherit from.

-It simply defines a `selected` rule.
-The checker uses it as part of the `select` method which will generate in order to find out whether a node should be checked against a rule.
+The `selected` property will be used to generate a select() method that will be used to to find out whether a node should be checked against a given rule.

 The `selected` rule defines two constraints.
 The first one is the name of a variable in a derived binding that all